IPA vs RPA: What is the difference?05 May 2021

 What is Intelligent Process Automation?

-IPA is the collection of technologies that enables organisations to manage, automate and integrate processes involving unstructured, semi-structured, and structured documents.
+IPA is the collection of technologies that enable organizations to manage, automate and integrate processes involving unstructured, semi-structured, and structured documents.
 These documents can be of many forms such as texts, documents, videos, images, etc. It is an upgraded version of RPA.
 IPA is made up of AI, RPA, and Digital Process Automation (DPA).

-IPA provides a single solution for understanding, intaking, and digitising the structured, unstructured, and semi-structured document.
+IPA provides a single solution for understanding, intaking, and digitizing the structured, unstructured, and semi-structured document.
 It does not need any rule-based decision-making or vast training data sets to carry out these operations.

 IPA consists of core technologies such as machine learning (ML), natural language processing (NLP), data extraction, RPA, and intelligent workflows.
 The integration of these several technologies performs document pattern identification, human language understanding, data extraction, tracking processes, and structured data for task completions.

-- Machine Learning: IPA uses machine learning applications to identify patterns in the structured data.
+- Machine Learning: IPA uses machine learning applications to identify patterns in structured data.